bj-study/CAB403-Systems-Programming/src/week_1/operating-systems.md

 A bootstrap program is loaded at power-up or reboot.
 This program is typically stored in ROM or EPROM and is generally know as firmware.
-This bootstrap program is responsible for initialising all aspects of the system, loading the operating system kernal, and starting execution.
+This bootstrap program is responsible for initialising all aspects of the system, loading the operating system kernel, and starting execution.

 ## Computer System Organisation
 - I/O devices and the CPU can execute concurrently.